 While ‘healthy eating’ goals for 2018 may feel long gone by now, I think the spring is the perfect time to give these resolutions a second life.
 Before you know it, market stalls and grocery store shelves will be stocked with your favourite seasonal produce, and eating healthily will be even more delicious.

 I’m thrilled to be partnering with EggcentricTV again this year and sharing simple, fresh and flavourful recipes made with eggs.
 This first recipe is for a blistered cherry tomato and mushroom frittata and can be found on the Healthy Recipe channel on EggcentricTV.
-You can download their app for free on the App store or Google Play for the full recipe.

 There are a couple of key components to making a frittata, the first step is to cook the fillings.
 If you watch the video, you’ll notice that we’re cooking the mushrooms, then cranking the heat and blistering the tomatoes–this gives them a depth of flavour that is sweet and acidic as the char brings out more of the bitter notes in the tomatoes.

 Once the vegetables have been cooked, the egg mixture gets added with cheese, green onions and parsley.
 I like to use sour cream in my egg mixture for a little extra richness–it’s so good.
 The key to making a frittata is to let it sit on the stove top for about four to five minutes or until the edges begin to set, this allows the bottom to cook before you place it in a 350F oven to finish cooking.